-Recreation and Parks Administration oversees the Bureau of Recreation, Hashawha Environmental Center and Bear Branch Nature Center, Piney Run Park and Nature Center, the Sports Complex, and the Hap Baker Firearms Facility.
+Recreation and Parks Administration operates under the Department of Administrative Services and oversees the Bureau of Recreation, Hashawha Environmental Center and Bear Branch Nature Center, Piney Run Park and Nature Center, the Sports Complex, and the Hap Baker Firearms Facility.
 Recreation and Parks Administration oversees Program Open Space funds for the County and municipalities.
 Recreation schedules park and facilities reservations and sponsors special events throughout the County, such as Concerts in the Park.